yellowbyte/zero-footprint-opaque-predicates/README.md

   * Target C file cannot condense if statement or for loop to one line.
 This is because the value set identified by Frama-C will be for the code inside that one line if statement or for loop, but the corresponding synthesized opaque predicate will be outside of the one line if statement or for loop when inserted into the source code.
   * Target C file should avoid using unsigned variables.
 Our tool might synthesize an opaque predicate that compares an unsigned variable to -1 but common compiler (e.g., clang, gcc) will still use unsigned machine comparison (e.g., JAE) instead of signed machine comparison (e.g., JGE) since the variable type is unsigned.
 If this is the case, then the obfuscation or non-executable code can be executed.
   * In the target C file, any variable used in a for loop init needs to be declared outside the for loop.
 Since if Frama-C identifies the init variable as containing a value set at the end of a function, our tool might synthesize an opaque predicate for that init variable but that init variable is out-of-scope at end of function if not declared outside the for loop.

+__NOTE__: Current development with custom Frama-C plugin (see prettyvsa.ml) will remove dependency with multiple docker containers.